Motorcycle personal protective equipment

 Some riders neglect safety with other priorities in choosing what equipment to wear.

 To improve motorcycle safety, many countries mandate the wearing of personal protective equipment such as protective clothing and helmets.
 Protective clothing may include certain types of jackets, gloves, boots, and pants.
 Jackets meant for motorcyclists are typically made of leather or specialized man-made fabrics like cordura or Kevlar.
 These jackets typically include padding on the elbow, spine, and shoulder regions.
 This was once quite bulky, but modern technology and materials have made it unobtrusive.
 Gloves are generally made of leather or Kevlar and some include carbon fiber knuckle protection.
 Boots, especially those for sport riding, include reinforcement and plastic caps on the ankle and toe areas.
 Pants are usually leather, cordura, or Kevlar.
 Except for helmets, none of these items are required by law in any state in the USA, or in any part of the UK but are recommended by many of those who ride.

 "Off road" riders wear a range of plastic armour to protect against injury from falling off, hitting other riders and bikes, debris kicked up from the rear wheel of leading bikes, and from running into track barriers protecting the public.
 This armour protects the extremities from breakage and dislocation and the back and chest from strain and broken bones.
 Although fairly efficient, it is of course not always completely effective.
 Many riders wear "roost protectors" designed specifically to protect against painful debris from other bikes, but are of no use in a fall or collision.

 Clothing

 Historical development

-Originally, motorcycle leathers were adapted from tank corps gear immediately following World War I. Duster coats, which tended to catch in the wheels, were switched for short coats.
-Wide-pegged breeches were worn by some motorcycle police and by dispatch riders in World War II.
-The classic American Perfecto motorcycle jacket with epaulets and diagonal zipper, made famous by Marlon Brando in The Wild One, (1954) was invented in 1928 by Irving Schott, of Schott NYC in New York City.
-Leather chaps, adapted from cowboy gear, were used by American bikers starting in the early 1960s.
+The initial styles of protective leather motorcycle clothing was adapted from existing styles of cold-weather clothing, with thigh-length coats (usually double-breasted for warmth) common among cold-climate riders from the 1890s.
+As racing motorcycles became specialized around 1905/6, sensible riders adapted close-fitting leather jackets and jerkins for protection.
+These too were double-breasted and buttoned up, usually with short collars (to obviate flapping), tight sleeves, but were cropped to waist length, and often paired with leather jodhpurs.
+This design of racing outfit was common until WW2, with companies like Dunhill and Lewis Leathers offering the style basically unchanged even into the 1940s.